 According to Kings, their Big Daddy Deluxe Double Swag is Australia’s #1 selling swag.
-Its low cost and massive size are certainly appealing but does it live up to the hype?
+Its low cost and massive size are certainly appealing, but is this a case of getting what you pay for?
+Or is it a surprising good piece of gear to keep in your camping kit?
 Keep reading to find out.

 Features